How Much Compensation Can I Claim For An Accident In An Office?

 Your employer is also not able to create a hostile working environment for you as a result of you claiming which might force you to leave your role.
 This is known as constructive dismissal.

 The Employers’ Liability (Compulsory Insurance) Act 1969 says that your employer must have insurance in place for any personal injury claims.
+This includes office accident claims.
 So you needn’t worry that your compensation is coming from your employer directly, or that it’s harming the business profits.

 What is the most common workplace injury?